microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 https://microbiomedata.org/field-notes/

 The NMDC Field Notes app is for mobile device use.
 It runs on both Apple (iOS) and Android devices.
 It's currently available for beta testing.
-See (TODO) to sign up!
+See [here](./field_notes_tester) to sign up!

 This app is designed to streamline real-time registration and collection of standardized metadata and field measurements.